ReV3nus/Better-Unity-Fracture/README.md

 ## Other Details

 This project is also a usage example of [Unity Blast](https://github.com/ReV3nus/Unity-Blast).
 A detailed introduction of main functions in `Blast` and wrappers will be provided in that project.
+Some of the textures and particle effects are modified from [Unity Particle Pack](https://assetstore.unity.com/packages/vfx/particles/particle-pack-127325).

 Only the x64 version *.dll* is contained in this repository.
 To get your compiled libraries of corresponding operating system, you can also check [Unity Blast](https://github.com/ReV3nus/Unity-Blast) for details instructions.